Azure/terraform-azurerm-avm-res-maintenance-maintenanceconfiguration/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the Maintenance Configuration module
+# Complete Example for Maintenance Configuration

-This deploys the module in its simplest form; leveraging the default values in the module.
+This deploys the module utilizing all configurable attributes.

 ```hcl
 terraform {